-Like their recent Aquascope Diver Monocoque model, the new JeanRichard Terrascope (ref.
-60500-11-601-11A) automatic watch is, too, about bridging the gaps.
-This particular time measuring device, for example, looks like a successful attempt to offer a watch, which is elegant enough to go with a business suit, but will still look great with a Canada Goose parka and a pair of Timberland boots.
+Like their recent Aquascope Diver Monocoque automatic diver, the 2013 JeanRichard Terrascope (ref.
+60500-11-601-11A) is, too, about bridging the gaps.
+This particular time measuring device, for example, looks like a successful attempt to offer a watch, which is elegant enough to go with a business suit, but will still look great with a Canada Goose parka and a pair of Red Wings.

-The case itself is very well sculpted featuring beveled edges and a convincing combination of polished and satin-brushed surfaces that make the watch look even more refined: something that you don’t see often when it comes to ‘ruggedized’ timekeepers that are supposed to look badass in a sort of elegant way, but, alas, rarely do.
+The case itself is well-sculpted featuring beveled edges and a convincing combination of polished and satin-brushed surfaces that make the watch look even more refined: something that you don’t see often when it comes to ‘ruggedized’ timekeepers that are supposed to look badass in a sort of elegant way, but, alas, rarely do.
 This one does the job with flying colors.

 Although somehow reminding of the legendary IWC Ingenieur family, the watch doesn’t offer any special antimagnetic or shock protection for its Sellita-based Caliber JR60 self-winding movement, but, to be frank, if you don’t happen to be an electrician or work with intense magnetic fields, there is probably nothing to worry about.

-Movement: Automatic, Caliber JR60, based on a Sellita ebauche, Swiss Made
+Movement: Automatic, Caliber JR60, based on a Sellita SW200 blank movement, Swiss Made

 Number of jewels: 21